All the courses are now available in Broome Location as well.

 What is CPR or advanced resuscitation?

-CPR gets divided into two segments.
+CPR is divided into two segments.
 When a patient cannot inhale, the blood receives low oxygen, essential for the body’s organs and tissues to live.
-We simulate the casualty’s breath and thereby provide oxygen (from our breath) into their lungs and blood by administering artificial respiration.
+We simulate the casualty’s breath, providing oxygen (from our breath) into their lungs and blood by administering artificial respiration.

 When does one need advanced resuscitation in Perth?

-You might be able to identify if someone has a respiratory condition if you study respiration.
+Studying respiration can help you identify if someone has a respiratory condition.
 A variety of factors can disrupt the breathing process.
 Someone who suffers from abrupt cardiac arrest, for example, will have difficulties breathing and may pass out.

 An electrical issue in the heart causes cardiac arrest.
-The heart stops pumping blood around the body and to the brain due to this electrical issue.
+Due to this electrical issue, the heart stops pumping blood around the body and to the brain.
 CPR (cardiopulmonary resuscitation) proves helpful at this moment.

 How does advanced resuscitation work?